Locations

 Notes

-Household income considers the incomes of all persons 15 years or older occupying the same housing unit, regardless if they are related.
+Household income considers the incomes of all persons 15 years or older occupying the same housing unit, regardless of if they are related.
 A single person occupying a dwelling by himself is also considered a household.
 Non-cash benefits such as SNAP are not included as income.

 Last Updated